layer8secure/Teams-Notifier/README.md

 ### About
 Built to allow for Empire to send a notification to Microsoft Teams upon successful agent connection.

+Thank you to the BC Security team for helping especially @vinnybod!

 ### Author
 - [Matthew Nickerson](https://github.com/mwnickerson) - Security Consultant at [Layer 8 Security](https://layer8security.com)